Back to species list

 Introduction

-A species of true finch (Fringillidae) in the monotypic genus Procarduelis.
-Formerly classified in the genus Carpodacus but phylogenetic analyses of mitochondrial and nuclear DNA sequences prompted reclassification.
-Found across Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan, Thailand, and Vietnam.
-Inhabits boreal forests and subtropical or tropical high-altitude shrubland.
-The species is described as rather shy and reclusive.
-It forages on the ground in pairs or small groups, feeding on seeds and berries.
+A species of true finch in the monotypic genus Procarduelis, found in Bhutan, China, India, Laos, Myanmar, Nepal, Pakistan, Thailand, and Vietnam.
+It inhabits boreal forests and subtropical or tropical high-altitude shrubland.
+The species is categorized as Least Concern by the IUCN.

 Description

-A medium-sized finch with pronounced sexual dimorphism.
-Males display vibrant dark pink plumage with a contrasting lighter throat and eyebrow stripe.
-Females exhibit subdued dark brown coloration with conspicuous light-colored wingbars.
-The species is superficially similar to the Vinaceous Rosefinch but distinguished by the male's unique head pattern and the female's unmarked underparts.
+Medium-sized finch exhibiting sexual dimorphism.
+Males have vibrant dark pink plumage with a contrasting lighter throat and eyebrow stripe.
+Females are subdued dark brown with conspicuous light-colored wingbars.

 Identification

-Males distinguished from similar rosefinch species by their unique head pattern.
-Females lack the streaking on underparts typical of related species, instead showing prominent wingbars.
-Vocalizations consist of a characteristic wheezy sparrow-like 'wheer' call.
+Males are distinguished by a unique head pattern.
+Females lack streaking on the underparts and possess prominent wingbars, distinguishing them from similar species like the Vinaceous Rosefinch.
+Vocalizations include a characteristic wheezy sparrow-like 'wheer'.

 Distribution & Habitat